 I want to bring you up to speed if you're just joining us.

-You've got uh nine states, Sunbelt mostly, he talked about where senior officials have uh not only been dealing with working with the governors, uh, but they have gone to these specific states, especially Sunbelt states, uh as he was saying the China virus, uh, and literally just went into hospitals, zero unfulfilled requests for PPE.
+He talked about where senior officials have not only been dealing with, working with the governors, but they have gone to these specific states, especially Sunbelt states.

-Uh again, the therapeutics.
+Again, the therapeutics.

-Uh he did say it will get worse before it gets better.
+He did say it will get worse before it gets better.

-Uh also pointing out something Governor DeSantis had told us in interviews that we had with him about how this is also impacting younger people in ways that it didn't before.
+Also pointing out something Governor DeSantis had told us in interviews that we had with him about how this is also impacting younger people in ways that it didn't before.

-Uh we have by far the most extensive testing of any country in the world.
+We have by far the most extensive testing of any country in the world, literally 50% more than the next closest.

-I think actually we're now at 50 million uh Americans now, 50 million tests have been given out.
+I think actually we're now at 50 million Americans now, 50 million tests have been given out.

-Anyone that gets around the president or Joe Biden gets that test.
+Anybody that gets around the president or Joe Biden gets that test, and it's now proven effective.

-He did specifically talk about Moderna and AstraZeneca, uh, but there are other companies now online that are are bringing uh these you know finals final trials now in the case to Moderna, it's literally um uh now in the final stages of testing.
+He did specifically talk about Moderna and AstraZeneca, but there are other companies now online that are bringing these final trials now.

 We also talked with Dr. Oz about the Oxford vaccine.